bennyhuo/KotlinBlogTranslation/original/M10 is out.md

 <p></p>
 {% endraw %}

-We qualified the type parameter with the <strong>reified</strong> modifier, now it’s accessible inside the function, almost as if it were a normal class.
-Since the function is inlined,  no reflection is needed, normal operators like <strong>!is</strong> are working now.
+We qualified the type parameter with the **reified** modifier, now it’s accessible inside the function, almost as if it were a normal class.
+Since the function is inlined,  no reflection is needed, normal operators like **!is** are working now.
 Also, we can call it as mentioned above: `myTree.findParentOfType&lt;MyTreeNodeType&gt;()`.
 Though reflection may not be needed in many cases, we can still use it with a reified type parameter: `javaClass<t>()</t>` gives us access to it:

 {% raw %}